promi4s/ocelescope/docs/evaluation/plugin.md

 ### Step 2.3: Extend the Input Class

-Keep the OCEL input parameter as defined in the example method.
 Extend the Input class by adding a new field that captures a list of object types.
 Use the ``OCEL_FIELD`` helper to define this field and link it to the OCEL input.